watchthehit/btfree/README.md

 ## Quick Start

 1. Clone the repository
-2. Open `BetFreeApp/BetFreeApp.xcodeproj` in Xcode
+2. Open `BetFree.xcworkspace` in Xcode
 3. Wait for package dependencies to resolve
 4. Build and run (⌘ + R)